OniDaito/S9Lab/_posts/2013-04-08-Museum-of-Rural-Life.markdown

 layout: post
 title: Museum of Rural Life Smart Audio Guide
 category: work
+tags: work android
 strapline: An automated recommendation system for museums
 strapimage: rurallife.jpg
 introtext: Have you ever been in a museum and wondered about what you might be missing?
 Things you might not have seen but want to see?
 Well, this is a step towards that.
 A system that tries to figure out other objects you might be interested in.
 ---

+![Rural Life](http://farm9.staticflickr.com/8530/8598489218_4fbd4774c8.jpg)

 Have you ever been in a museum and wondered about what you might be missing?
 Things you might not have seen but want to see?
 Well, this is a step towards that.
 A system that tries to figure out other objects you might be interested in.

-![Rural Life](http://farm9.staticflickr.com/8530/8598489218_4fbd4774c8.jpg)

 I was approached by Edinburgh College of Art to come up with a way of providing recommendations for museum visitors.
 The brief was quite wide but the timescale was extremely small.
 We only had around two and a half months to install, test and deploy an application.
 No mean feat, especially since we had quite a few ideas on what to do.